era86/era86.github.io/_drafts/2019-11-10-a-fix-for-slow-trackpoint-speed-in-ubuntu-1804-untiy-on-thinkpad.markdown

 ## They re-ignite the excitement to grow and learn

-- working in software long enough, the job wears and tears
-  - same old code, same old stack
-  - same old processes
-- teaching someone software engineering fundamentals allows us to revisit our younger/former selves
-- their eagerness and willingness to learn reminds us what it was like to come in with bright eyes and open minds
-- it's inspirational, motivating us to continue learning and growing
+After working in the tech industry for an extended period of time, the aches and pains start to have wear and tear.
+Every sprint, you're sifting through the same old codebase, deploying to the same old stack, etc.

+When a junior engineer joins the team, they look at the same codebase and same tech stack, but with bright eyes and an eager willingness to learn.
+Watching someone grow and learn with such enthusiasm is inspiring and contagious.